 - Layer properties let you change the position, size and rotation of layers, as well as flip them.

-- Corners, you can choose to round or smooth corners in rectangles or squares.
+- Corners enables you to choose to round or smooth corners in rectangles or squares.